 Explores the development and variety of world literature from the ancient world to the present, focusing on the Twentieth Century.
+Some sections may have a low-cost text book option.
 Prerequisites: Pass WR 115 with a "C-" or better, or suitable placement score and pass READ 090, or suitable placement score.

-ENG 195 3 Credits
+ENG 195 3 Credits FILM STUDIES

-FILM STUDIES

 Covers the history, techniques, and art of film.
 Includes in-class film viewing and discussions with an emphasis on how to analyze and evaluate a variety of stylistic approaches.
+Some sections may have a low-cost or no-cost text book option.
 Prerequisites: Pass WR 115 with a "C-" or better, or suitable placement score and pass READ 090, or suitable placement score.